texfaq/texfaq.github.io/FAQ-fuzzy-type3.md

 on the line.
 Nevertheless, even now, most TeX systems have `dvips` configured to use
 [`pk` files](./FAQ-pk.html) in its output.
-Even PDFTeX will use `pk` files if it can see no alternative for a font in the document it is processing.
+Even pdfTeX will use `pk` files if it can see no alternative for a font in the document it is processing.